Buffalo County Public Health (BCPH) will offer the following health screenings and services in December:

-Women, Infant, and Children (WIC) clinics
+Women, Infant, & Children (WIC) clinics

-Buffalo and Pepin County residents are served by the Buffalo-Pepin WIC Program, headquartered in Alma.
+Buffalo County residents are served by the Buffalo WIC program, headquartered in Alma.
 WIC is a preventative health and nutrition education program for eligible women (pregnant, breastfeeding or postpartum), infants, and children under five years of age.
 WIC serves families who are at or below 185 percent of the federal poverty level and who have a health or nutrition need; many working families are eligible.
 The program provides nutritious food; nutrition education; breastfeeding support; and health screening for growth, anemia, and lead poisoning.
 Clients are seen by appointment only at the clinics listed below; please call 715-495-1556 to schedule an appointment.

 Buffalo County Courthouse

 Central Lutheran Church

 221 West Main Street

 PNCC is a service offered to qualifying pregnant women interested in personal and family support, nutrition, health, and wellness education, information on how to have a health pregnancy, guidance on becoming a new parent, connection to community resources that meet your needs, and care coordination with medical providers.
 If interested, please call the public health nurse at 608-685-6329.

 BCPH offers a variety of vaccinations to children ages 0 through 18.
 Most immunizations are free of charge to qualifying individuals.
 Immunizations can be scheduled by calling the public health nurse at 608-685-6329.

 Radon is the second leading cause of lung cancer in the United States.
 Radon test kits are available for $10 at the Department of Health and Human Services.